-- (1) A body bag must be used for transferring the body from the mortuary to a private undertaker, to be exported for non-South Africans or to the family for final burial or cremation.
-Those handling the body at this point must use full PPE. - (2) The outer surface of the body bag must be decontaminated immediately after the body has been put into the bag and may require at least two individuals wearing the appropriate PPE, in order to manage this process. - (3) The trolley carrying the body must be disinfected prior to leaving the ward or anteroom. - (4) Prior to leaving the ward or anteroom, the staff members must remove their PPE. - (5) (a) Once in the hospital or private mortuary, the body bag may be opened for family members (one at a time) to view the human remains. - (b) The mortuary attendant must wear full PPE at the mortuary. - (c) The family members must be provided with masks and gloves for the viewing and must not touch the body with bare hands.
+- (1) All persons, preparing, transferring, washing, and handling the body must use full PPE at all times. - (2) A clear body bag must be used for transferring the body from the place of death to a premise for further handling. - (3) (a) When in the hospital or private mortuary, the body bag may be opened for family members (one at a time) to identify the human remains without touching the body. - (b) The mortuary attendant must wear full PPE at the mortuary. - (c) The family members must be provided with masks and gloves for the viewing and must not touch the body with bare hands.